jacarpe7/project_28/README.md

 # The Idea
 <p align="center"><img src="media/ASU-Logo.gif" width="200"><img src="media/Microchip-Logo.png" width="200"></p>
   2020 was a huge year for humanity.
 Overnight there were unlimited problems being faced on a day to day basis.
-Whether it be social distancing, mask wearing, or quarentine.
+Whether it be social distancing, mask wearing, or quarantine.
 Our project had the goal to help solve one of these problems with a focus on software being developed by students at ASU, and the hardware being built and provided by Microchip.

   With this goal in mind, we knew a large problem people faced in a time where it wasn't known how long COVID survived on physical surfaces was to help avoid touching surfaces while operating through a daily routine.
 The goal was to develop a sensor, and using machine learning process data from the sensor to eliminate the need for a user to physically touch surfaces that other people would also be touching.